Written by Vibhu Gairola

 Developing this technology became a focal point for Oosterman while completing his engineering degree at the University of British Columbia.
 The finished product, Protocycle, created along with ReDeTec co-founders, breaks the recycling process into two distinct steps: first, unwanted material is ground into pellets, and then, the pellets are pressurised, melted, and pushed out as fresh filament.

-The company is currently shipping ProtoCycle units internationally, but Oosterman was deliberate in his decision to uproot operations from the West Coast to Toronto.
+The company is about to start shipping ProtoCycle units internationally, but Oosterman was deliberate in his decision to uproot operations from the West Coast to Toronto.

 “When we were looking around for support, mentorship, funding, and talent in the Vancouver area, we almost got laughed out of the room most of the time because we weren’t a software startup like the next Tinder or Facebook,” says Oosterman.
 “We wanted to manufacture a product instead.
 No one there would offer us anything; everyone here welcomed us here with open arms.”